 Mary's mother made some stockings out of the lamb's wool for Mary, and she treasured them.
 Then, when Mary was an old woman living in Somerville, Mass., preservationists started raising money to save the Old South Meeting House.
 Mary donated the wool from her stockings to the fundraising efforts.
 The stockings were picked apart and wool was attached to cards that said, "Knitted wool from the first fleece of Mary's Little Lamb."

-Over the years there has been considerable debate over who wrote the nursery rhyme.
+Over the years considerable debate arose over who wrote the nursery rhyme.
 Hale originally claimed authorship.
 Others have suggested that Roulstone took the basics of the poem from an old English rhyme, but Mary Sawyer inspired him.

 In any case, Mary Had a Little Lamb did help to save the Old South Meeting House.